Widen/tap-rest-api-msdk/README.md

 - If there is a token, add that as a `page` URL parameter.

 ### Additional Request Styles
-There are additional request styles supported as follows.
+There are additional request styles supported as follows for pagination.
 - `style1` - This style uses URL parameters named offset and limit
   - `offset` is calculated from the previous response, or not set if there is no previous response
   - `limit` is set to the `pagination_page_size` value, if specified, or not set
+- `fhir_hateoas` - This style parses the next_token response for the parameters to pass.
+  - The parameters are dynamic
+  - Is used by [FHIR API's](https://hl7.org/fhir/http.html) and API's utilising the HATEOAS Rest style [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)

 ### Additional Response Styles
 There are additional response styles supported as follows.